aabccd021/tiny-cookie-session/README.md

 **tiny-cookie-session** is a cookie-based session management library that detects session forking.
 When session forking is detected, this library logs out both the attacker and the user.

-## :warning: Important: Security limitations

-While this library detects session forking, it does not provide complete protection.
-You should understand its limitations before using it in production.

-### How session ID and token are stored

-This library uses randomly generated session IDs and tokens to identify a session.
-The session ID is a long-lived identifier for the session, while the token is a short-lived value that is rotated periodically.
-Both the session ID and token are stored in a cookie.

-### Detecting outdated cookies

-After a cookie is stolen and the token is rotated, either the attacker or the user will have an outdated token.
-When this outdated token is used, it is detected as session forking and both parties are logged out.
-We log out both parties because we cannot determine which party used the invalid token.

-### If the attacker steals an old cookie

-If the attacker steals an old cookie (stolen before the latest rotation), both parties will be logged out when the attacker uses the cookie.
-In this case, no harm is done to the user, except that the user will be logged out unexpectedly.

-### If the attacker steals a recent cookie

-For most scenarios, session forking will be detected after the attacker uses the stolen cookie.
-In that case, the attacker can only use the session until the forking is detected.

-Although, there are two worst-case scenarios where we can't detect session forking, making the attacker able to use the session indefinitely:

-1. The attacker steals a cookie, and the user never uses the session again (inactive).
-2. The attacker steals a cookie, and somehow (forcefully) logs out the user.

-The only way to prevent these scenarios is to either use Device Bound Session Credentials (DBSC), or to identify attackers from other signals (e.g., IP address, User-Agent, geolocation, etc.).

-#### If the user is inactive after the cookie is stolen

-There are two possible approaches to mitigate this risk:

-1. Set a short session expiration time (`sessionExpiresIn`).
-2. Implement a "Don't remember me" option.

-The "Don't remember me" feature can be implemented by removing the `Expires` and `Max-Age` attributes from the session cookie.
-This way, the only way for the attacker to do harm is to steal the last cookie used before closing the browser.

-#### If the attacker forcefully logs out the user

-There are two possible approaches to mitigate this risk:

-1. Implement a "Log out other devices" feature.
-2. Allow only one active session at a time.

-The "Log out other devices" feature enables the user to log out the attacker's session on the next login.
-Allowing only one active session (the latest logged-in session) is safer since it's done automatically.

-However, none of these approaches prevents the attacker from using the session until the user logs in again.

-### Persistent cookie theft

-If the cookie is stolen persistently (e.g., via malware running in the background), it can't be prevented by any cookie-based mechanism, including this library or even DBSC.

-The user is cooked at this point :fire:.
-The only solution is to log in from a clean device and log out all other devices.

 ## Installation

 ```sh